RomlinGroup/Flatpack/README.md

 Overall, micro-LLMs represent a logical step in the evolution of language models, effectively merging the capabilities of LLMs with the practical needs of real-world applications.

-\* _We recognize that "micro-LLMs" are oxymoronic, combining 'micro' and 'large.'
-However, the term aptly captures the essence of these scaled-down but still powerful versions of large language models._
+\* _We recognize that "micro-LLMs" are oxymoronic, combining "micro" and "large".
+However, the term aptly captures the essence of these scaled-down but still powerful versions of large language models.

 ## Inspiration (no affiliation) ⭐